blaineprickett/AutomateReporting/README.md

 # AutomateReporting

-This is my workflow for automating reading and writing to a daily excel report in my current role as a food service Retail Manager.
-(Looking to transition into a developer role this year) Time is all I have.
+This is my workflow for automating a daily excel report in my current role as a food service Retail Manager at a loval university where I manage 6 retail outlets.
+Time is all I have.
 Plus I hate emailing files.
 ______________________________________________________
 Tools: Microsoft Outlook rules, VBA Scrips, Python, Openpyxl Library, and Microsoft OneDrive.
 ______________________________________________________